 Lincoln University is located in the small town setting of Jefferson City, Missouri.

-If you want to see Lincoln University for yourself, plan a visit.
+If you would like to see Lincoln University for yourself, plan a visit.
 The best way to reach campus is to take U.S. Highway 54 to Jefferson City, or book a flight to the nearest airport, Columbia Regional.

 You can also take a virtual campus tour to get a sense of what Lincoln University and Jefferson City are like without leaving home.